FAQ – FREQUENTLY ASKED QUESTIONS

 If using two single batteries, make sure that both batteries are inserted with the + symbol facing down.
 Sometimes it is also necessary to pull the three battery springs a bit towards yourself.
 Please refer to our user guide page 11 for advice.

 When your Orbiloc light has been in contact with salt water, rinse the outside of the Light with running tap water.
 While rinsing your light turn the Mode Selector Ring to the right and left a few times to ease out any sand or saltwater.
 Do not open or disassemble while rinsing.
 After every dive day, you should also clean and relubricate the o-ring and groove.
 Do not over-lubricate the o-ring.
 Just a little bit is fine.
 Read more here.

-Please contact the place where you have bought your light and they can help you.
+Please contact the place where you bought your light and they can help you.

 You are also welcome to contact us with a description and a picture of your claim.
 Contact us here